-28. How to test the genuinely of the beads?
+28. How to test the genuine of the beads?

-Tests like the one which sinks in water is original and the one that floats is duplicate are not right.
-Even the ones made of wood with some lead impregnated in it can sink comfortably in water.
-The best way is to procure from reliable source.
+Tests like the one which sinks in water are original and the one that floats is duplicate are not right.
+Even the ones made of wood with some lead impregnated in it can sink comfortably in the water.
+The best way is to procure from a reliable source.

-29. How long it takes to feel some effect?
+29. How long does it take to feel some effect?

-Normally within 45 days of wearing Rudraksha rosary you can start feeling the positive change.
+Normally within 45 days of wearing the Rudraksha rosary, you can start feeling the positive change.
 In 90 days you can feel much better.
 Thereafter it will work continuously giving benefits.

-30. Can one wear the combination of different mukhi’s?
+30. Can one wear a combination of different Mukhi's?

 31. Are Rudraksha beads used only for meditation?
-Is it meant only for people of certain background?
+Is it meant only for people of certain backgrounds?

-By wearing these beads one gets tranquility, peace of mind, focus and concentration.
-This kind of state of mind is equally ideal for meditation as well as for any other mind related activity by modern day professionals.
+By wearing these beads one gets tranquility, peace of mind, focus, and concentration.
+This kind of state of mind is equally ideal for meditation as well as for any other mind-related activity by modern-day professionals.
 Concentration and focus are the most important requirement for success in any field.
-Apart from 5 Faceted Rudraksha Beads there are available from 1 Facet to 38 Facet Beads.
+Apart from 5 Faceted Rudraksha Beads, there are available from 1 Facet to 38 Facet Beads.
 From 15 Facet to 21 Facet it is available though not commonly.
 From 22 to 38 Facets it is rare.
-Other Beads apart from 5 Facets are more powerful and have certain specific use.
+Other Beads apart from the 5 Facets are more powerful and have certain specific use.
 These different faceted beads selectively alter personality and mindset in a positive way.
-Rudraksha is meant for entire humanity.
-Rudraksha can rejuvenate our Mind, Body and Soul, make us perform to our full potential and enhance our overall quality of life.
-The anti aging property of Rudraksha is well experienced.
-Rudraksha, the Electro Magnetic Beads, are the Beads with a utility.
+Rudraksha is meant for the entire humanity.
+Rudraksha can rejuvenate our Mind, Body, and Soul, make us perform to our full potential, and enhance our overall quality of life.
+The anti-aging property of Rudraksha is well experienced.
+Rudraksha, the Electro-Magnetic Beads, are the Beads with a utility.

-On seeing such powers of Rudraksha beads many considered it to have some supernatural powers, divine and Godsend.
-There have been countless mentions of these beads and its powers in various ancient Indian and Buddhist scriptures
+On seeing such powers of Rudraksha beads many considered it to have some supernatural powers, divine, and Godsend.
+There have been countless mentions of these beads and their powers in various ancient Indian and Buddhist scriptures

 32. What is special about Rudraksha beads?

 Asians have used Rudraksha beads traditionally.
-Asian Yogis and Monks found that merely wearing the Rudraksha beads gave them astonishingly tremendous amount of tranquility, concentration that helped them meditate for a long period of time with spectacular control over their mind.
+Asian Yogis and Monks found that merely wearing the Rudraksha beads gave them an astonishingly tremendous amount of tranquility, a concentration that helped them meditate for a long period of time with spectacular control over their minds.

 33. What is a mukhi?

-A mukhi is a face of the bead.
-So one mukhi would have one face and one seed.
-Ten mukhi would have ten faces and ten seeds.
+A mukhi is the face of the bead.
+So one Mukhi would have one face and one seed.
+Ten Mukhi would have ten faces and ten seeds.